NvLL-Zen/-nethack/README.md

 NOTE:
 if the program does not run properly,please install the supporting software in the folder

-This program do not steal the host's data,and do not have any relation nor connection to my computers
+This program doesn't have any relation nor connection to my computers

 OjanRN is not responsible for any user data stolen by anyone u